json-api-dotnet/JsonApiDotNetCore/docs/usage/sparse-field-selection.md

 # Sparse Field Selection

-As an alternative to returning all attributes from a resource, the fields query parameter can be used to select only a subset.
+As an alternative to returning all attributes from a resource, the fields query string parameter can be used to select only a subset.
 This can be used on the resource being requested (top-level), as well as on single-depth related resources that are being included.

 Top-level example: